-On Sunday, May 12, 2018, MaryAnn Roberts shared the following Prayer of Praise to begin our meeting.
-We hope that his words continue to inspire your hearts to worship.
+On Sunday, May 12, 2019, MaryAnn Roberts shared the following Prayer of Praise to begin our meeting.
+We hope that her words continue to inspire your hearts to worship.

 We come to you this morning to praise you.